awsdocs/aws-doc-sdk-examples/dotnetv3/IAM/README.md

-# IAM code examples for .NET
+# IAM code examples for the SDK for .NET

 ## Overview